giantswarm/cert-manager-app/README.md

 ## Upgrading from v0.9.0 (Giant Swarm app v1.0.8 to 2.0.x)

-If you are using a version of the app prior to `v1.0.8` then please upgrade to `v1.0.8` before carrying out the following steps.
+If you are using a version the app prior to `v1.0.8` then please upgrade to `v1.0.8` first.

+From `v1.0.8`, the upgrade path is as follows:

+`v1.0.8 (cert-manager 0.9.0) > v2.0.2 (cert-manager 0.15.2) > v2.1.0 (cert-manager 0.16.1)`

+### v2.0.2 > v2.1.0

+No manual intervention is required, and the App will be upgraded in place.

+### v1.0.8 > v2.0.2

+The procedure below must be followed when upgrading from `v1.0.8` to `v2.0.2`,; this is due to breaking changes introduced in `cert-manager`'s API.

-A [migration script](files/migrate-v090-to-v200.sh) is provided in the `files/` directory of this repository.
+To assist with the upgrade, a [migration script](files/migrate-v090-to-v200.sh) is provided in the `files/` directory of this repository.
 If you use it, please read the help text thoroughly.

-**Note:** removing the existing Chart will also remove the Custom Resource Definitions it provides, which will in turn remove any related Custom Resources.
+**Note:** The upgrade process involves **removing the existing App**.
+This will also remove the Custom Resource Definitions it provides, which will in turn remove any related Custom Resources.
 This will mean all Custom Resources of the following types **will be removed**:

 - Issuer